If you’re considering buying a home, you might be asking yourself “How much house can I afford?”

 Yes, it’s tempting to buy the biggest and best house you can possibly afford.
 After all, the home we own is a symbol of our success, isn’t it?

 Working in banking taught me that the wealthiest people didn’t always have the best houses.
-Conversely, I also learned that the people with the best houses weren’t always wealthy.
+Conversely, I also learned that people with the best houses weren’t always wealthy.

 The take away here is that while a house may appear to be a symbol of your success, it can also be a huge burden if you buy more than you can afford.

 So, when considering how much house you can afford, you need to consider other factors as well.
-Factors such as: